- House-hunters in Western Washington can choose from the largest supply of homes in three years.

 - New statistics from the MLS show prices appear to be moderating.

-- King County Housing Inventory has a 74.3 percent increase.
+- King County Housing Inventory has a 74.3 percent increase over a year ago.

 - Mutually accepted contracts drop 14.8% as buyers adjust to more options.

 - For Buyers: “This is the best time in three years to be aggressive in the marketplace”

 KIRKLAND, Washington (September 7, 2018) – House-hunters in Western Washington can choose from the largest supply of homes in three years, and they are facing fewer bidding wars, according to officials from Northwest Multiple Listing Service.